JulienRouse/blog-data/content/blog/3_Introduction_to_Svelte.md

 Also Svelte miss features like routing (but this is apparently addressed in the sister framework Sapper[^18] which aims to be a replacement for Next.js[^19]).

-And last but not least, it got some weird syntax choices.
-The dollar sign `$` has two different uses dependent on context.
+And last but not least, it has some weird syntax choices.
+The dollar sign `$` has two different uses dependent on the context.

 ```js
 let count = 0;